-How does a church get its people invested in the Great Commission?
+How does a church get its people to invest in the Great Commission?
 It’s a question any missions leader or pastor should ask.
-We are called to take the gospel to the nations, yet sometimes it is challenging to get church members motivated about evangelistic work in places far away.
+We are called to take the gospel to the nations.
+Yet, sometimes it is challenging to get church members motivated about evangelistic work in places far away.

 The common assumption seems to be that less-than-ideally invested churches need more excitement about the spiritual results of missions.
-They need to see how thrilling it is when men and women step out of the darkness of a culture in which Christianity is totally alien, and into the kingdom of light.
+They need to see how thrilling it is when people step out of the darkness of this world, and into the kingdom of light.
 Nothing thrills a believer’s heart more than seeing the Spirit bringing a stranger home into the family of God.
 So why not use whatever means possible to excite churches with those images?

 Spiritual Get-Rich-Quick Schemes

 We often parade story after story of dramatic conversions and mass movements in front of our people with little celebration of slow, hard slogging that has yet to see fruit.
-We create spiritual versions of get-rich-quick testimonials, showing how through only a little extra giving and prayer, you too can see an entire unreached people group saved in your lifetime.
+We create spiritual versions of get-rich-quick testimonials.
+Testifying how through only a little extra giving and prayer, you can see an entire unreached people group saved quickly.
 My fear is that in our efforts to quickly mobilize churches for missions, we are unintentionally undermining the church’s ability to patiently invest for the long-term.